-- 1. All cell lines of human/primate origin, including human cell lines - 2.
+- All cell lines of human/primate origin, including human cell lines.
+Note, the product information sheet for some human cell lines from ATCC indicate BSL-1 containment.
+However, ATCC states that testing is not comprehensive and the containment designation is only for shipping purposes: BSL-2 containment is still required for work with these cells. - 2.
 Any cell lines derived from lymphoid or tumor tissue - 3.
 All cell lines exposed to or transformed by any oncogenic virus - 4.
 All cell lines exposed to or transformed by amphotropic packaging systems - 5.
 All clinical material (e.g., samples of human tissues and fluids obtained after surgical resection or autopsy) - 6.
-All cell lines new to the laboratory (until proven to be free of all adventitious agents) - 7.
+All cell lines new to the laboratory (until proven to be free of ALL adventitious agents) - 7.
 All mycoplasma-containing cell lines The cell line must be classified at the same level as that recommended for the agent when cell cultures are known to contain an etiologic agent, an oncogenic virus or amphotropic packaging system.

-G. Recombinant or Synthetic Nucleic Acid Molecules Research
+H. Recombinant or Synthetic Nucleic Acid Molecules Research